 Temporary tables are not replicated when using row-based or mixed format because there is no need.
 In addition, because temporary tables can be read only from the thread which created them, there is seldom if ever any benefit obtained from replicating them, even when using statement-based format.

 You can switch from statement-based to row-based binary logging format at runtime even when temporary tables have been created.
-However, in MySQL 8.0, you cannot switch from row-based or mixed format for binary logging to statement-based format at runtime, because any
+However, in MySQL 8.0, you cannot switch from row-based or mixed format for binary logging to statement-based format at runtime, due to any

-CREATE TEMPORARY TABLEstatements will have been omitted from the binary log in the previous mode.
+CREATE TEMPORARY TABLEstatements having been omitted from the binary log in the previous mode.